paschal533/Decentralized-Netflix/README.md

-# Decenter Netflix built with moralis and nextJs.
+# Decente Netflix built with moralis and nextJs.